pluskid/Mocha.jl/docs/user-guide/initializer.rst

 Initializers
 ============

 Initializers provide init values for network parameter blobs.
+In Caffe, they are called *Fillers*.

 .. class:: NullInitializer